exercism/javascript/exercises/concept/pizza-order/.docs/introduction.md

 ### Base Case

-Every recursive function should have at least one base case, a condition where the function stops calling itself.
+Every recursive function must have at least one base case, a condition where the function stops calling itself.
 Without a base case, the recursion would continue indefinitely, leading to a stack overflow.

 ### Recursive Case